EuropeanUniversityFoundation/occapi-openapi/README.md

 ## Issues

-Use the [issue queue](https://github.com/EuropeanUniversityFoundation/occapi-openapi/issues) to report any issues or questions related to the specification. _Pull requests are generally **not** accepted!_
+Use the [issue queue](https://github.com/EuropeanUniversityFoundation/occapi-openapi/issues) to report any issues or questions related to the specification.

+Pull requests will be considered when concerning the contents of the `openapi/components` directory.

+_Pull requests concerning the build tools are discouraged._

 ---